 Eden Project is one of the most popular places in Cornwall.
 This is a botanical complex, dominated by two huge enclosures consisting of adjoining domes, that house thousands of plant species.
 The biggest and the most remarkable in my opinion is the tropical biome, which covers more than 1,5 ha.
 Be ready for GBP 25 admission!

 The Eden Project came into being in 2005.
-It had been built for several years in the former clay pit, which had been using there for more than 150 years.
+It had been built for several years in the former clay pit, which had been used there for more than 150 years.

 Read more in the link below: